web-infra-dev/web-infra-QoS/README.md

 ### app-minimal

-Minimal app project, using ua polyfill, no Redux and Router.
+Minimal app project, no polyfill or Router.

 ### app-initial

-Initial app project with TypeScript/Router/Redux enabled.
+Initial app project with TypeScript and nested routes enabled.

 Created by `@modern-js/create`.